Home/Fish/Manila Clams

 Instructions

 1. 1.
-In a large skillet, heat olive oil over medium heat and sauté garlic until fragrant.
+Heat olive oil in a large skillet over medium heat.
+Add minced garlic and sauté until fragrant.

-Spicy Manila Clam Stir-Fry
+Spicy Manila Clam Pasta

 Ingredients